Carianne P. Torrissi

 Following law school, Carianne served as a law clerk to the Honorable Lee B. Laskin, Superior Court Judge in Camden, New Jersey.
 Today, she continues to serve the New Jersey community as a member of the Town of Hammonton Ethical Standards Board.

-Carianne is an active member of Goldberg Segalla’s firmwide Women’s Initiative and serves on its Leadership Committee.
+Carianne is the Vice Chair of Goldberg Segalla’s firmwide Women’s Initiative.

 In addition to her general employment and labor work, Carianne has extensive knowledge of the trucking industry and significant experience managing trucking-related matters.
 She also has unique and valuable hands-on trucking knowledge as her family has been in the trucking business for three generations and she has learned the business from the ground-up.
 Carianne utilizes this unique background and experience to defend trucking companies against various legal claims and to provide specialized labor and employment law services to companies in the transportation industry.
 In 2019, she was named to the Top Women to Watch in Transportation list by the Women in Trucking Association.